wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 ### Writing tests

 We recommended creating as few testing server instances as possible.
-These minimizes the number of times the server generates, starts and stops, making your tests faster.
+These minimizes the number of times the server, starts and stops, making your tests faster.

 {% callout type="warning" %}
 Due to the nature of the mock server, it is not possible right now to run multiple tests `it` concurrently.